thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 --- abstract

-PSA Endorsements comprise reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise PSA Evidence.
+PSA Endorsements comprise reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise attestation Evidence produced by a PSA device.
+This memo defines such PSA Endorsements as a profile of the CoRIM data model.

-This memo describes the data formats used to convey PSA Endorsements to an Attestation Verifier.
-The format presented in this document is a PSA specific profile of CoRIM/CoMID based information model presented in Trusted Computing Group (TCG) Endorsement Architecture.

 --- middle

 # Introduction

-TCG has defined an Endorsement Architecture.
-This architecture defines an information model that represents a composition of a device which comprises various hardware, embedded firmware and software elements and their associated endorsements.
-In this model, any Hardware and Firmware specific endorsements and certification information metadata are conveyed using Concise Module ID (CoMID) tag.
-CoMID tag is an abstraction of HW and FW endorsements and certification metadata.

-The CoMIDs are bundled together in a CoRIM as a manifest by the Endorser, so that it can be provisioned in a verifier.

-This memo profiles and extends the CoMID data model to accommodate PSA specific requirements.

-PSA Endorsements comprise reference values, cryptographic key material and certification related information that needs to be provisioned in a Verifier so that in can appraise evidence produced by a PSA device {{PSA-TOKEN}}.
+PSA Endorsements comprise reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise attestation Evidence produced by a PSA device {{PSA-TOKEN}}.
+This memo defines such PSA Endorsements as a profile of the CoRIM data model [TBD-CoRIM-ref].

 # Conventions and Definitions